Algae and Moss Control

 Algae

-After you have confirmed that you are dealing with either moss or algae, it is then necessary to conduct a detailed inspection and analysis of the body of water or land that will be treated for the algae or moss.
+After you have confirmed that you are dealing with either moss or algae, you must conduct a detailed inspection and analysis of the body of water or land that will be treated for the algae or moss.

 Where to Inspect